davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 ```

 ## Location queries
-While the Weatherline team aim to summit Helvellyn each day during the winter season due to weather, ground conditions, rescue operations and team availability they will sometimes summit other fells in the Lake District, make it partially up Helvellyn or be unavailable on any single day.
+The Weatherline team aim to summit Helvellyn each day during the winter season, however due to weather, ground conditions, rescue operations and team availability they will sometimes summit other fells in the Lake District, make it partially up Helvellyn or be unavailable.

 ### A count of locations where measurements were taken
 ```sql